-As we approach the end of 2011, it’s important to take inventory of where you are right now with your online marketing so you can set aggressive, yet attainable goals for 2012.
+As we start the New Year, it’s important to take inventory of where you are right now with your online marketing so you can set aggressive, yet attainable goals for the coming year.

 To help you in this process, I put together 21 questions that need to be answered honestly and accurately.
 The questions go through the 7 core stages of your sales funnel and when you’re done you should have a clear picture of where you need to improve.